 If the switch is on 5.1.x you can go directly to 5.3.x.

 What I usually recommend is this path:

-It’s also possible to upgrade from a version earlier than 6.4.1b to 7.x – but this is a disruptive upgrade (meaning ports will go offline/online during upgrade).
+It’s also possible to upgrade from a version earlier than 6.4.1b to 7.0.x or from 7.0.x to 7.2.x – but this is a disruptive upgrade (meaning ports will go offline/online during upgrade).

 Brocade now has a document that describes a process of determining the ‘ideal’ version of Fabric OS you should be running.
 It is called Brocade FOS Target Path.

 Yet one more official document to help is the Brocade Fabric OS Features and Standards Support Matrix, 8.2.x

 There is also a section (Recommended Migration Paths to FOS ) in the release notes describing how to get to the release you’re reading notes for.
 In addition to these, there are Upgrade Guides from Brocade, at least for newer Fabric OS ( 7.4.0 and 8.0.0).

 There are newer releases being released every now and then, in several series at the same time.
 You can think of it as releasing updates for Windows XP and 7 at the same time.